 The performance of both the executives and Directors was assessed during the year in accordance with the above process.
 The Board is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.
-It is noted that the Board had set a target of 40% female directors by 30 June 2022 however it was unable to identify and secure an appropriate female candidate to join the Board in the last 12 months.
-The Board remains committed to meeting the targeted number of female directors however, and has reaffirmed this target to be achieved by 30 June 2023.
+Previously the Board set a target of 40% female directors by 30 June 2022; however the target date was extended to 30 June 2023 as the Board was unable to identify and secure appropriate female candidates to join the Board in the previous 12 months.
+In 2023 the Board resolved to revise the target to 30% female directors, to be achieved by 30 June 2024.